0to10/software-development-workflow/README.md

 ## Identifying scope-creep

-It's common for things to be forgotten or overlooked during refinement of tasks for a sprint.
-Not responding on time to tasks that are not well-defined may result in a failure to deliver the work that committed to, because tasks take more time to complete of scope is silently increased.
-Mitigating this risk requires an understanding of what the work _should_ look like, and knowing what to do if the actual work deviates from what was expected.
+It's common for some details to be forgotten or overlooked during refinement of tasks for a sprint.
+Not responding on time to tasks that are not well-defined may  result in a failure to deliver the work that was committed to, because tasks take more time to complete or scope is silently increased.
+Mitigating this risk requires an understanding of what the work _should_ look like, and knowing what to do if the work deviates from what was expected.

-Each team should agree on a set of questions to determine the expectancy of the work for each type of work.
+Each team _must_ agree on a set of questions to determine the expectancy of the work for each type of work.

 ### Examples of questions for software development

-Below are a number of questions that may be used to determine the expected work for software development tasks.
-These are examples only.
+Below are a number of questions that _may_ be used to determine the expected work for software development tasks:

 - Which areas of the software application do you expect to be working on?
 - Which other components / areas of the software application are related to the